-Susan Rothenberg is a painter committed to abstract figuration in her more than four-decade career.
+Susan Rothenberg was a painter committed to abstract figuration in her more than four-decade career.
+In the 1970s, she was part of the New Image artists who chose figuration over abstraction.
 She is known for the rich painterly surfaces of her work done with broad, strong, energetic brushwork.

 Rothenberg graduated from Cornell University in 1965 with a B.F.A.
 She studied at George Washington University and at the Corcoran Museum School in 1967.
 She was as an assistant for artist Nancy Graves and worked with performance artist Joan Jonas.